Abemaciclib, DNA-PK / TOR Kinase Inhibitor CC-115, or Neratinib in Treating Patients with Brain Tumors after Biomarker Screening

 - Magnetic resonance imaging (MRI) with gadolinium should be obtained within 21 days prior to beginning treatment; patients without measurable disease are eligible; participants must be able to undergo MRIs (computed tomography scans [CTs] are not allowed for response assessment on study)

-- Women of child-bearing potential (women who are not free from menses for > 2 years, post hysterectomy/oophorectomy, or surgically sterilized) and men must agree to use adequate contraception (hormonal or barrier method of birth control; abstinence) prior to study entry and for the duration of study participation unless otherwise specified in sub-study appendix that the participant is randomized to; should a woman become pregnant or suspect she is pregnant while she or her partner is participating in this study, she should inform her treating physician immediately
+- The effects of the experimental agents used in this study on the developing human fetus are unknown; for this reason and because other therapeutic agents used in this trial are known to be teratogenic, women of child-bearing potential (women who are not free from menses for > 2 years, post hysterectomy/oophorectomy, or surgically sterilized) and men must agree to use adequate contraception (hormonal or barrier method of birth control; abstinence) prior to study entry and for the duration of study participation unless otherwise specified in sub-study appendix that the participant is randomized to; should a woman become pregnant or suspect she is pregnant while she or her partner is participating in this study, she should inform her treating physician immediately

 - For women of child bearing potential (women who are not free from menses for > 2 years, post hysterectomy/oophorectomy, or surgically sterilized) a negative serum pregnancy test must be documented prior to initial registration